fedeval/storefront-backend-api/README.md

 ## Introduction ##

 This is a REST API simulating an e-commerce backend based on three models: Products, Orders and Users.
-A detailed list of the endpoints and actions available is available in the [REQUIREMENTS.md](https://github.com/fedeval/storefront-backend-api/blob/main/REQUIREMENTS.md) file.
+A detailed list of the endpoints and actions available can be found in the [REQUIREMENTS.md](https://github.com/fedeval/storefront-backend-api/blob/main/REQUIREMENTS.md) file.

 ---
 ## Setup ##

 ### Database config ###

 The API connects to a postgres database.
-As a first step you should create two databases (development and test) on your local machine.
+As a first step, it is necessary to create two databases (development and test) on your local machine.
 Run the command `psql postgres` in terminal to open the postgres CLI.
-The run the following:
+Then run the following:

 ```SQL
 CREATE USER storefront_user WITH PASSWORD 'YOUR_PASSWORD_HERE';